GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

    <kbd>![number-mfa](assets/images/onboarding/po-non-se/number-mfa.png)</kbd>

-  7. On the Authenticator app, enter the number shown, and tap **Yes** to authenticate your sign-in.
+  7. On the Authenticator app, enter the number shown, and select **Yes** to authenticate your sign-in.

    <kbd>![vendor-confirmed-mfa](assets/support/vendor-mfa-5-new.png)</kbd>